6im0n/Reinstall-gnome-for-fedora/README.md

-# Gnome for epitech install :spakles:
+# Gnome for epitech install ✨
 Script to reinstall gnome desktop graphic environement for dump of epitech fedora.

 last time tested: